jharwell/fordyca/docs/parameters.md

            passed to the loop functions, but it was easier to do it this way rather than muck about with XML tree traversal.

-- `speed_throttle_block_carry` - The percentage (specified between 0 and 1) by
-  which a robot's speed will be decreased when it is carrying a block.

 ## Loop Functions